minruixu/Awesome-LLM-Agent-Cyberattacks/README.md

 3. Assessing AI vs Human-Authored Spear Phishing SMS Attacks- An Empirical Study.pdf
 4. The Shadow of Fraud- The Emerging Danger of AI-powered Social Engineering and its Possible Cure.pdf
 5. On the Feasibility of Fully AI-automated Vishing Attacks.pdf
 6. Anatomy of an AI-powered malicious social botnet.pdf
 7. PhishAgent- A Robust Multimodal Agent for Phishing Webpage Detection.pdf
+8. Cyberattacks Using ChatGPT- Exploring Malicious Content Generation Through Prompt Engineering.pdf

 ### CDN
 *(Attacks: Poisoning)*